locessentials/eng401-business-english-us/overview/bibliography.md

 # Course Bibliography

 This bibliography is the collection of references that the course designer considers to be crucial for understanding the topics in the course outline and for building up communication skills in areas that are highly relevant to work in international business.
-Here, you'll find a collection of that includes international standards,

 ---